Barry Tourist Railway: History

 The closing date for tenders was 26 September 2008.
 Of the six parties who were initially interested, only three submitted tenders.
 The successful tender was from Cambrian Transport Limited, a commercial company led by John Buxton, who was also responsible for creating the BRECO group.
 Their plans included extending the tracks to the Docks Office, and creating a Welsh National Railway Museum, utilising the Plymouth Road goods shed.
 They envisaged investing around £1 million in the project over the first eight years, and had an experienced management team.
 Furthermore, they were not expecting the council to fund any of their operation.
 A bid from Newco, run by Mike Thompson and Graham Lee, both of whom had heritage railway experience, was rejected because they failed to produce the required business plan.

 Cambrian Transport had been the Council's railway adviser and contractor since the Barry Railway Project started.

-The Newco bid was submitted by Graham Lee – owner of the LH Plant, Hunslet Engine Company, Statfold Barn Railway – and Mike Thomson – owner of 'Arrowvale' who make "black boxes" for the rail industry.
-Newco had spoken to the VGR in advance and agreed a method of working together.
+The company had been formed in 1995 by John Buxton, who had previously been responsible for managing the South Wales Valley Lines for British Rail.
+They had expertise in many aspects of railway contracting and consultancy.
+When they won the contract to operate the railway, the Vale of Glamorgan Railway Company moved all of their rolling stock, including a former National Coal Board saddle tank from Maesteg Colliery called Pamela, to the Garw Valley Railway at Pontycymer.

 Cambrian Transport operated the railway at Barry from December 2009.
+They agreed to lease the operation of the railway for Vale of Glamorgan Council for 20 years from 1 January 2011.
+The railway at the time included around 2 mi of track, 14 sidings, the station at Barry Island, a traditional-style shed at Plymnouth Road, the goods shed at Hood Road, the branch connecting to the Waterfront, and the historic shed at Barry dating from 1888, formerly owned by the Barry Railway Company and used as the base for their Barry Rail Centre.
+It was subsequently known as Barry Main Shed, and was used to store the stock used to run the railway and as the engineering workshop.

-It operated the line for over 30 days per year and hosted numerous special events.
+It operated the line for around 30 days per year and hosted numerous special events.
 The largest annual event for the first three years was the "Barry at War" Weekend, which attracted thousands of visitors to the town.
 In August 2014, Cambrian Transport sponsored a display by the Red Arrows and a fly-past by the Battle of Britain Memorial Flight during the event, bringing more people to Barry Island than in many years.

 Santa Special trains were also popular during the Christmas period.